qiskit-community/mapomatic/README.md

 ```

 ### Getting Frequency Collision Awareness
 What we can do first is to look at possible frequency collisions.
-This can be done using the 'collision_dict' function.
+This can be done using the `collision_dict` function.

 ```python
 collision_dict=mm.detect_fc.collision_dict(backend)